lubianat/fcoex_report/manuscript.md

 ## The fcoex method

-The
-The _fcoex_ tool was built bottom up from first principles, with a goal to avoid complicated algorithms and improve understandability.
+The _fcoex_ tool was built bottom up from first principles, with a goal to avoid complicated algorithms and provide better understandability.

-Our first goal was to come up with a smaller set of genes that globally captured the diversity of the dataset.
+Our first goal was to come up with a smaller set of genes that globally captured the cellular diversity of a dataset.

+Instead of using simply the highly variable genes, we decided to explore _symmetrical uncertainty_, a different correlation metric.

+Symmetrical uncertainty was serendipitously chosen after initial observations of features selected after applying the FCBF algorithm to scRNA-seq data.

-Instead of using simply the highly variable genes, we decided to explore symmetrical uncertainty, a correlation metric from information theory that is used in the FCBF algorithm, a popular feature selection algorithm for machine learning with little previous use in biomedical sciences.
+FCBF, an acronym for "Fast Correlation Based Filter", is the name of a popular feature selection algorithm for machine learning (over 2700 Google Scholar citations) with little previous use in biomedical sciences (8 PubMed results for "FCBF" as of April 2021).

+Symmetrical uncertainty relies on entropy (in the information theory sense), which relies on categories for calculation.

-To calculate classical entropies we need categorized data, so we implemented in R a set of heuristics do binarized gene expressions (https://bioconductor.org/packages/release/bioc/html/FCBF.html).
+Thus, we implemented in R a set of heuristics to binarize gene expressions (https://bioconductor.org/packages/release/bioc/html/FCBF.html) and allow processing.

 Additionally, mutual information is a supervised method, meaning that before using it, we need to have labels for cells.
-These labels can be obtained after a standard clustering pipeline, and help to convey information about the distribution of cells in the gene expression manifold.
+These labels are obtained after running a standard clustering pipeline,  such as Seurat's (https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) and convey information about the distribution of cells in the gene expression manifold.

-Our pipeline, then, uses a binarized gene expression matrix and preliminary labels to select a set of genes that _globally_ separates cells from each other.
+The first step of the pipeline uses a binarized gene expression matrix and preliminary labels to select a set of genes that _globally_ separates cells from each other.

 These global markers are not necessarily specific to any cluster; they might be specific to multiple clusters, but still provide information to tell them apart.

-The selected features, however, share a degree of redundancy.
-Some pairs of genes have virtually identical expression patterns.
+The selected features, however, share a degree of redundancy: some pairs of genes have virtually identical expression patterns.

-FCBF feature selection is good at finding and removing that redundancy, what is good for later classification tasks.
+The FCBF feature selection is good at finding and removing that redundancy, what is good for some machine learning algorithms.

-We decided to take an advantage of this efficiency, and hacked the method: instead of removing genes with redundant patterns, we inverted the process so to identify gene coexpression modules.
+We inverted the method to capture redundancy instead of removing so to identify gene coexpression modules and implemented the algorithm in the _fcoex_ package (see Methods for details).

-The gene coexpression modules yielded by the default pipeline are small by design (10s of genes per module), so to facilitate manual exploration of the coexpression landscape.
+The gene coexpression modules yielded by the pipeline are small by design (10s of genes per module), so to facilitate manual exploration of the coexpression landscape.
 Moreover, each module has one "header" gene, which expression pattern is most representative of the genes in the module.

-The ultimate goatl of the _fcoex_ pipeline, though, is not necessarily the modules, but use them to find biologically relevant populations.
+The ultimate goal of the _fcoex_ pipeline, though, is not necessarily the modules, but use them to find biologically relevant populations.
 As modules contain correlated and anti-correlated genes, instead of

 Re-clustering of cells. fcoex treats each module as a gene set.
 For each gene set, it re-classifies the cells using only their expression.
 Modules capture different biological functions, and provide complementary views on cell identities (Figure 1).